China hopes trade expo will highlight import clout as U.S. dispute rages

 “But he still wants to do it to show the relatively poor countries and even rich countries that, look, you know, we are going to buy these things from the world.
 Do you want a share?”

 Exhibitors from around 140 countries and regions will be on hand, including 404 from Japan, the most of any country.
-From the United States, some 136 exhibitors will attend, including Google, Dell Inc, Ford and General Electric.
+From the United States, some 136 exhibitors will attend, including Google, Dell Inc, Ford (F.N) and General Electric (GE.N).

 A handful of countries are being represented by a single exhibitor selling one product.